jsfix-ci/redux-sirius/README.md

 But you need to pay extra attention when using this:
 - Although `merge` reducer is powerful and convenient, **it's highly recommended to use `set-prefixed` reducer to update a single state field** because `merge` is not as specific as `setXXX` when dispatching the action and `merge` reducer does extra checking to ensure not bringing new field into the state to avoid making codes more confused.
+- `merge` follows the rules below:
    - Only the fields that state includes will be merged in the payload.
-But a empty object field (like `{ state: {} }`) will be directly replaced by payload.
+But if the original field value is `{}`, it'll be directly replaced by payload.
-- If state is not an Object or 'un-spreadable' (primitive type state like `{ state:0 }`), this reducer will replace it with payload directly.
+   - If original field value is not a 'spreadable' Object or is an Array, this reducer will replace it with payload directly.
+- `merge` works fine with nested objects but do not abuse it when your state is very complicated and nested deeply because it's hard to trace the state changing flow.

 Example :